 48 Pages Posted: 11 Nov 2019 Last revised: 16 Feb 2021

 Date Written: November 4, 2019

-Since the Eurozone Crisis of 2010-12, a key debate on the viability of a currency union has focused on the role of a fiscal union in adjusting for country heterogeneity.
+Since the Eurozone Crisis of 2010-12, a critical debate on the viability of a currency union has focused on the role of a fiscal union in adjusting for country heterogeneity.
 However, a fully-fledged fiscal union may not be politically feasible.
-This paper develops a two-country international finance model to examine the benefits of the bankruptcy code of a capital markets union - in the absence of a fiscal union - as an alternative financial mechanism to improve the welfare of a currency union.
-When domestic credit risks are present, I show that a lenient union-wide bankruptcy code that allows for default in the cross-border capital markets union leads to a Pareto improvement within the currency union.
-However, if the union-wide bankruptcy code is too lenient, default may cause the collapse of the capital markets union and impede cross-border risk sharing.
-Moreover, the absence of floating exchange rates removes a mechanism to neutralise domestic credit risks; I show that softening the union-wide bankruptcy code can recoup the lost benefits of floating nominal exchange rates.
-The model provides the economic and welfare implications of bankruptcy within a capital markets union in the Eurozone.
+This paper develops a two-country general equilibrium model to examine the benefits of the bankruptcy code of a capital markets union - in the absence of a fiscal union - as an alternative mechanism to improve the financial stability and welfare of a currency union.
+When domestic credit risks are present, I show that a lenient bankruptcy code in the cross-border capital markets union removes the pecuniary externality of banking insolvency, so it leads to a Pareto improvement within the currency union.
+Moreover, the absence of floating nominal exchange rates removes a mechanism to neutralise domestic credit risks; I show that softening the bankruptcy code can recoup the lost benefits of floating nominal exchange rates.
+The model provides the financial stability and welfare implications of bankruptcy within a capital markets union in the Eurozone.

-Keywords: default, bankruptcy code, fiscal union, capital markets union, bank credit, inside money, price-level and exchange rate determinacy, liquidity intermediary asset pricing
+Keywords: default, bankruptcy code, fiscal union, capital markets union, financial stability, bank credit, inside money, price-level and exchange rate determinacy, liquidity intermediary asset pricing